 If your allowance is disallowed by a lender, it will be deemed by that lender that you need that allowance for your employment and any benefit you derive is spent by you in the course of doing your job.

 For lenders that accept your allowance, you’ll need written verification that it’s a permanent part of your employment.

-Do you have a Fully-maintained Company Car?
+Fully-maintained Company Car?

 Is your company car that available for personal use?